Alecxz20/JS-Course/README.md

 ## Third workshop: Statistics

--First Step: functions created for mean, median and mode -Second Step: to integrate JS and HTML
+- First Step: functions created for mean, median and mode
+- Second Step: to integrate JS and HTML